conformal coating

 Circad has the experience to select the optimum circuit board protective coating for an application, taking into the several factors such as thickness of coating, application method and matching the thermal expansion coefficient of coating and board.

 We leverage our decades of experience to deliver high-quality, reliable conformal coating solutions that protect your electronics in even the harshest environments.
 In these high-risk environments, PCB coating plays a critical role in safeguarding electronic systems from damage.
-If you're looking for a reliable solution to safeguard your electronics from environmental challenges, Circad Design is here to help.
-Get in touch with us today to discuss your project and discover how our PCB coating solutions can enhance the durability of your products.

 Connect with us on LinkedIn to stay updated with the latest news and insights from Circad Design.